Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-The development of meaningful relationships can lead to new job opportunities and advancements in your current job.
-Building strong networks should not just be focused on senior employees, but also former and present colleagues, and also attending industry conferences and events.
+Making meaningful connections can lead to better job opportunities or advancements in your current position.
+Building strong networks should not just be focused on senior employees, as well as former and current colleagues, as well as attendance at industry-related conferences and events.

 - Participate in employee resource groups